 While there may be specific homepage features relevant to your business or industry which don’t apply to other companies, there are six common intranet homepage themes which I have found apply across all industries.
 Adding these features to your intranet homepage will ensure that your employees make it past the homepage and engage with your new (or remodeled) intranet.

-Our #1 core value at Intranet Connections is to keep it simple.
+Our #1 core value at IC Thrive is to keep it simple.
 This means choosing the items on your homepage that are most important and making them easy to find.
 An employee is much more likely to continue navigating throughout the site if the homepage is simply laid out and uncluttered.
 Too many links, applications and graphics can become confusing and prevent your employee from navigating further into the site.

 If it hasn’t already, it is likely that your intranet will fill up with a lot of content.
 Over time documents, postings, employees and articles really add up!
 It is easy to say your navigation should be simple, but in practice it can be difficult if you have had your intranet for sometime or if it is heavily used by employees, or both.
 Making quick search, employee search and advanced search options readily available right on the homepage will do wonders for allowing your employees to find what they need quickly.

 An attractive homepage seems like a no-brainer.
 However, it is often seen as a huge job and therefore gets put off for weeks, months and then even years until the homepage becomes old and stale.
-Implementing a new design does not have to be done all at one time, especially if we’re just talking aesthetics.
+Implementing a new intranet design does not have to be done all at one time, especially if we’re just talking aesthetics.
 In fact, you will find much greater success with making small changes over time rather than spending months designing, only to find that your designs are out-of-date once you finally get around to implementing them!
-There are often features such as our Simple Theme Editor which allow you to change site colors, banners and font in mere seconds.
+There are often features such as our Theme Editor which allow you to change site colors, banners and font in mere seconds.
 These changes may seem small but they make a big difference.

 The term “social” tends to cause hesitation and even recoil, but your intranet is a great tool for bringing employees together and establishing connections and therefore adding some social features to your homepage can go a long way.
 A birthdays/anniversaries widget, or even a featured employee profile widget are two great ways to encourage employee connections without taking up too much homepage real estate.
 Check out all the ways our customer SEDC had fun at work and made their employees feel valued with Source by IC Thrive.

 An intranet can easily help to enhance employee engagement, simplify your business processes and increase overall productivity within your company.
-The best way to ensure that it does is to create a simple, engaging and well laid out homepage to encourage intranet interaction and adoption.
+The best way to ensure that it does is to create a simple, engaging and well laid out homepage to encourage interaction and intranet adoption.
 Do you have other must-have’s for your intranet homepage?
 I’d love to hear them!
 Leave your comments below.